Mahin556/git/git-intro.md

 what is github?
 ```
-GitHub, a hosting service for Git repositories, allows you to access and download projects from any computer.
+GitHub, a hosting service(remote server,which is public) for Git repositories, allows you to access and download projects from any computer.
 Here’s what you can do with GitHub:
   Store Repositories: GitHub hosts your repositories.
   Collaborate: Work with other developers from any location.
   Version Control: Manage collaborative workflows using Git and GitHub.
 ```

 ### Files